-Salt digital recruitment agency recently spoke to Ellis Lanaux, MBA Graduate and President of IE Out and Allies Club, to find out more about LGBT@Work, the importance of such events and inclusive workplaces.
+Salt, a global, award-winning digital recruitment agency recently spoke to Ellis Lanaux, MBA Graduate and President of IE Out and Allies Club, to find out more about LGBT@Work, the importance of such events and inclusive workplaces.

 Tell us more about yourself and LGBT@Work?